Notable People

 This is where casual profiles usually lose the plot.

-Kaufman's involvement in wrestling was not just an eccentric detour.
+Kaufman's involvement in wrestling was more than an eccentric detour.
 WWE's retrospective on his feud with Jerry Lawler and its 2023 Hall of Fame materials show why it mattered.
 Kaufman loved professional wrestling, understood its theatrical possibilities, and used it as one more arena in which reality and performance could blur.

-That is one reason the Lawler feud became so enduring.
-It was not only funny or shocking.
+That is one reason the Lawler feud became so durable.
+It was more than funny or shocking.
 It was formally perfect for Kaufman's interests.
 It turned his whole career into one prolonged question mark.

 WWE's decision to induct him into its Hall of Fame in 2023 was therefore more than novelty.
 It was an acknowledgment that he changed wrestling culture too, especially the later use of celebrity, kayfabe, and public ambiguity.